Do you offer a defined benefit plan to your workers?

 In light of this, it’s always wise for employees to have a backup plan.
 As the employer, you should also do your part and inform your staff about this possibility.

-That way, you show that you are transparent with your operations and that you care about your staff, a concept known as employee appreciation.
+That way, you show that you are transparent with your operations and that you about your staff, a concept known as employee appreciation.

 Is a Defined Benefit Plan Worth it?